Health emergency cost map Nepal: Bir vs Patan vs private hospitals, and what insurance actually covers

 What an ICU bed, a surgery, and a cardiac procedure actually cost across Bir, Patan, and private hospitals in Nepal — and where National Health Insurance, private cover, and the government subsidy funds leave a gap your family pays.

-A friend's father went into Bir Hospital on a Saturday with chest pain.
+A friend's father walked into Bir Hospital on a Saturday with chest pain.
 The cardiac team stabilised him, recommended angiography, and put him on the ICU waiting list.
 He spent two nights in the emergency observation area before a bed opened up.
-The total Bir bill, including ICU, came to around Rs 18,000.
+The full Bir bill, ICU included, came to around Rs 18,000.
 The angiography itself was deferred to a private cath lab.
-That single procedure cost Rs 35,000.
-The cardiologist's fee, consumables, and follow-up echo added another Rs 22,000.
+That one procedure cost Rs 35,000.
+Cardiologist fee, consumables, and a follow-up echo added Rs 22,000 on top.
 Five days, total out-of-pocket: roughly Rs 75,000.

 Two streets away, a different family I know took their grandmother to a private hospital in Maharajgunj with the same symptoms.
 Same five days.
 Their bill crossed Rs 9 lakh.

 Same city, same symptoms, twelve times the cost.
-That is not a markup — it is two entirely different health economies operating in parallel, and most Nepali families do not learn the difference until the bill arrives.
+This is not a markup.
+It is two entirely different health economies running in parallel, and most Nepali families only learn the difference when the bill lands.

-This post is the cost map.
-What treatment actually costs at each tier of Nepali hospital, what the National Health Insurance Program and private insurance actually pay for, and where the gaps land back on you.
+What follows is the cost map: what treatment actually costs at each tier of Nepali hospital, what the National Health Insurance Program and private insurance actually pay for, and where the gaps land back on you.

 The three-tier system, in actual numbers

 Nepal's health system is not one market.
 It is three, with very different price physics.
-Mixing them up — assuming a government hospital is "free" or assuming insurance will cover a private hospital bill — is how families end up selling land to pay for one admission.
+Confusing them — assuming a government hospital is "free", or expecting insurance to cover a private hospital bill — is how families end up selling land to pay for one admission.

 Tier 1: Government tertiary and central referral hospitals.
 Bir Hospital, Tribhuvan University Teaching Hospital, B.P.
 Koirala Institute, Patan Hospital (technically autonomous community-based, but priced like government), provincial and zonal hospitals.
 The government funds roughly two-thirds of Bir's annual budget of about Rs 27 crore.
 General wards and most listed surgeries are free for patients who carry a financial-need recommendation; the Ministry of Health and Population's essential drugs list is dispensed free.
-The capacity constraint is brutal — a Kathmandu Post report in April 2024 documented Bir's general beds being reduced from 960 to 600, ICU beds from 60 to 27, and emergency beds from 55 to 35, after the Ministry ended the contracts of 276 nurses in one stroke.
+The capacity constraint is brutal.
+A Kathmandu Post report in April 2024 documented Bir's general beds dropping from 960 to 600, ICU beds from 60 to 27, and emergency beds from 55 to 35, after the Ministry ended the contracts of 276 nurses in one stroke.

 Tier 3: Private and trust-owned hospitals.
 Norvic, Grande, Nepal Mediciti, HAMS, Star, Vayodha, Civil, Bansbari, KMC, OM, Frontline.
-No published standard price list — billing is built from room category, consultant fees, diagnostics, consumables, medicines, and any procedure separately.
+No published standard price list.
+Billing is assembled from room category, consultant fees, diagnostics, consumables, medicines, and any procedure separately.
 The same procedure can vary 30–40% between two private hospitals in the same city.

 In 2026 the government decided to enforce a long-pending policy: all hospitals, public and private, must reserve 10 percent of total beds free of cost for indigent patients.
 Implementation is uneven, and rules around who qualifies are at the hospital's discretion, but this is now official policy.